iotaledger/iota-core/documentation/APIs/core-models.md

   <tr>
     <td>Network ID</td>
     <td>uint64</td>
     <td>Network identifier.
-This field denotes whether the block was meant for mainnet, testnet, or a private net.
-It also marks what protocol rules apply to the block.
 Usually, it will be set to the first 8 bytes of the BLAKE2b-256 hash of the concatenation of the network type and the protocol version string.</td>
   </tr>
   <tr>
     <td>Strong Parents Count</td>
     <td>uint8</td>
-    <td>The number of messages that are directly approved.</td>
+    <td>The number of blocks that are strongly directly approved.</td>
   </tr>
   <tr>
     <td valign="top">Strong Parents <code>anyOf</code></td>